-Students will be required to demonstrate their knowledge of fundamental game design, development skills and industry practices by completing a series of small coursework challenges.
-Each coursework challenge will run for a set period of time (for example 2-4 weeks) and will focus on a particular topic area.
+Students will be required to explore effective game design and industry practices by completing a series of small coursework challenges.
+Each coursework challenge (2,500 words) will run for a set period of time (for example 2-4 weeks) and will focus on a particular topic area.
 Some challenges may build on previous ones or provide the opportunity for students to develop small project pieces that build on/extend/augment work carried out in other modules on the programme.